Oat Straw (avena sativa) is green oat grass. The tops of the oat plant in the milky stage before mature oat grains form a head.

 Dopamine levels begin to decline by 13% per decade after age 45.[xiii]
 Cognition, mood and sexual function all suffer as a result.
 And gradually progress into diseases such as Alzheimer’s and Parkinson’s.

-Oat Straw to the rescue
+Oat Straw benefits

 In our youth, MAO-B regulates the exact amount of dopamine we need in our brain.
 But as we age, MAO-B levels get out of hand and increase too much.[xiv]
-As MOA-B levels rise, dopamine levels fall.
+As MAO-B levels rise, dopamine levels fall.